White-headed Duck (Oxyura leucocephala) female, 'Vera Marshes'.

 Tringa nebularia - 2 CG salinas 31/12/13.

-Arenaria interpres - Small numbers seen on beaches throughout.
+Arenaria interpres - Small numbers on all beaches.

 Larus genei - 20+ CG salinas 31/12/13, 1 RA 2/1/14.